1941 South Carolina Gamecocks football team

-The 1941 South Carolina Gamecocks football team was an American football team that represented the University of South Carolina in the Southern Conference (SoCon) during the 1941 college football season.
-In their fourth season under head coach Rex Enright, the Gamecocks compiled a 4–4–1 record (4–0–1 against conference opponents), finished second in the SoCon, and were outscored by a total of 103 to 100.
+The 1941 South Carolina Gamecocks football team was an American football team that represented the University of South Carolina in the Southern Conference (SEC) during the 1941 college football season.
+In their fourth season under head coach Rex Enright, the Gamecocks compiled a 4–4–1 record (4–0–1 against conference opponents) and finished co-champions in the SoCon, despite being outscored by a total of 103 to 100.

+Back Stan Stasica was selected by both the Associated Press (AP) and United Press (UP) as a first-team player on the 1941 All-Southern Conference football team.

+South Carolina was ranked at No. 75 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System for 1941.

 The team played its home games at Carolina Stadium in Columbia, South Carolina.

-Back Stan Stasica was selected by both the Associated Press (AP) and United Press (UP) as a first-team player on the 1941 All-Southern Conference football team.